jennacohen/data-viz/README.md

 # 👩🏻‍💻 Paycheck Protection Program: Data Analysis

-Here you'll find a collection of data visualizations I made during my time at the University of Maryland for class, work, and personal practice.
+The Paycheck Protection Program distributed SBA-backed loans that supported businesses and their workforces during COVID-19.
+Working with the federal data, I conducted analysis and produced visualizations for work, school, and personal practice.
+I worked in R, cleaned data, and used various tools to craft visualizations.

 _Note: All visualizations were made for the purpose of data exploration._